Free Markets Inequality and the Circular Flow

 • Limits long-term economic growth

-• Wastes talent that never had a chance
+• Wastes resources and talent that never had a chance

 So the goal isn’t total equality - but greater equity: giving everyone a fairer shot.

 Next time you hear someone say, “The market will sort it out,” just smile politely and ask, “Cool.
-And who’s got the capital to even play in that market?”
+And who’s got the capital to be a market player?”